-- early reimbursement) are allowed.
-However, the maturity of that liability is defined as the first date where such a right arises. - 78.
-In general, call options for TLAC/MREL eligible liabilities instruments are available from 1 year before maturity and usually correspond with a fixed to floating reset mechanism at the call date, with no subsequent call.
-Redemption is usually possible in whole or in part. - 79.
-No holder put option provisions have been observed in the MTN programmes reviewed to date, which is welcome.
+79. In general, call options for TLAC/MREL eligible liabilities instruments are available from 1 year before maturity and usually correspond with a fixed to floating reset mechanism at the call date, with no subsequent call.
+Redemption is usually possible in whole or in part.

+80. No holder put option provisions have been observed in the MTN programmes reviewed to date, which is welcome.
 Although some base prospectuses do not have any provisions on noteholder put options as a general rule, others do contain such provisions but put options are not applicable, as per the final terms.
 Among those MTN programmes that contain provisions on put options, some MTNs exclude put options for 'unsubordinated notes', whereas others restrict it to preferred senior notes; therefore, put options would never be applicable to subordinated and senior non-preferred TLAC/MREL eligible liabilities under those MTNs.
-The EBA will continue to monitor this aspect over time to ensure that put options could not be exercised at any time, and that the timing of the exercise of the put option by the holders does not lead to an infringement of the minimum maturity requirement and thus the eligibility of the instrument. - 80.
-Finally, based on Article 78a of the CRR, which limits the capacity of institutions to redeem eligible liabilities instruments and requires the resolution authority's permission, the EBA will continue to monitor the wording of options carefully, as redemptions have the potential to hinder loss-absorbing capacity.
+The EBA will continue to monitor this aspect over time to ensure that put options could not be exercised at any time, and that the timing of the exercise of the put option by the holders does not lead to an infringement of the minimum maturity requirement and thus the eligibility of the instrument.

+81. Finally, based on Article 78a of the CRR, which limits the capacity of institutions to redeem eligible liabilities instruments and requires the resolution authority's permission, the EBA will continue to monitor the wording of options carefully, as redemptions have the potential to hinder loss-absorbing capacity.